palantir/grunt-tslint/README.md

 * `options.configuration: Object | string` - A TSLint configuration; can either be a JSON configuration object or a path to a tslint.json config file.
 * `options.force: boolean` - If `true`, the task will suceed even if lint failures are found.
 Defaults to `false`.
+* `options.fix: boolean` - If `true`, fixes linting errors for select rules.
+This may overwrite linted files.
+Defaults to `false`.

 ### Usage Example